thomasmendez/go-template-simple-server-monitoring/README.md

 ## Build

-To build the project for a production environment run `make build`
+To build the project run `make build`

 ### Build and Deply with Docker